 I called them “Fair Defenders” and it is a slightly corny name which belies the immense responsibilities we entrust upon them.
 Challenges like rising income inequality, massive job displacements, environmental disasters and global disinformation.

 These defenders acknowledge that the tech is mightier than the sword.
-They use Artifical Intelligence (AI) to stop Cyberbullying (video) and protect the LBGT community.
+They use Artificial Intelligence (AI) to stop Cyberbullying (video) and protect the LBGT community.
 Employ Blockchain to preserve citizens rights or simply create a community and start the conversation (TEDTalk).
 And as this court case proves, they can also stop AI from violating our civil rights.
-There is a list of about 64 examples below to inspire more of them.